| | | | | | | |

 Robert Creeley, both the man and the poet, seems acutely attuned to fragility.
 The way a form we mold out of the domestic turbulence of our dailiness can wash away.
 The way a form that is not washed away, but moves to some sort of completion, will yet be washed away.
 The way a form holds within it its own tottering state.

-(Nods to Tom Raworth.)
+(Nods to Tom Raworth.)drive, he sd, for

 christ's sake, look